Scrubbing Cathi’s trunk

 There was no way such a mixture would be harmful to bark and even if I were to spray the odd leaf they were already going senescent and it would do them no harm.

 The work of pruning and scrubbing and squirting took no more than an hour.
-How I did it in mid September is shown in the pictures.
+How I did it in mid September is shown in the pictures below

-Oh what a mess.
-If you carelessly brush past the trunk you cover yourself with sticky pink goo!
+If you carelessly brush past the trunk you cover yourself with a sticky pink goo!

 A half-hearted disclaimer